 We are especially interested in the academic, social, professional, and economic benefits to young people and to their communities when they engage in civic life.
 We seek to understand and improve the contexts and conditions that shape youth engagement, which are too often inequitable, with special emphasis on K-12 civic education's role in preparing youth to participate in democracy.
 Our research informs policy and practice in order to drive substantive change–whether in the classroom, the county clerk's office, or the community organization–that promotes stronger youth development and a more inclusive society.

 CIRCLE was founded in 2001 at the University of Maryland's School of Public Policy.
 Since 2008, we have been based at Tufts University's Jonathan M. Tisch College of Civic Life.
+In 2021, we celebrated CIRCLE's 20th anniversary and produced CIRCLE at 20, a major report on our work and impact over the past two decades.

 Learn More about CIRCLE